glacials/twos.dev/src/cold/hotsauce.md

 whether to take over or lie dormant, but I didn't think about checking the year.
 So one year later, we suddenly got another influx of orders.
-Luckily I still had plenty of stock with expiration dates still over a year away, so spent a little surprise day packing hot sauce again -- and again a third time, another year later.
+Luckily I still had plenty of stock with expiration dates still over a year away, so spent a little surprise day packing hot sauce again—and again a third time, another year later.

 ## Finances

-After the sample packs and the bulk order of 48 bottles (the minimum), upfront costs came to $$192.05.
-Over three April Fool's Days we sold 28 bottles in 25 orders at $$15 / bottle.
+After the sample packs and the bulk order of 48 bottles (the minimum), upfront costs came to $192.05.
+Over three April Fool's Days we sold 28 bottles in 25 orders at $15 / bottle.

 The cost of my labor and the boon to the brand are harder to calculate.
 I'll call them a wash.